 The mission of the Experiential Learning Commons (ELC) in Jones Library is to provide services and resources in a collaborative environment that supports student success and the experiential mission of Brevard College.
 Front and center at the campus' entrance, the Library houses a vibrant and active learning center where students collaborate or work independently, discovering new ideas and building a deeper understanding of classroom content, with supportive staff to help them achieve their goals.
-By combining traditional library services with academic advising, tutoring, and disability services in one location, the ELC supports the entire campus and every student.
+Also housed in the ELC are the Student Accessibility & Disability Services Office, the Experiential Teaching & Learning Center, and Education Technology services.